kyuQee/kyuqee.github.io/posts/weather-ai-part-1.md

 ### Drop In Temperature with Height:
 The temperature usually drops at the **Normal lapse rate** (i.e 6.5 °C every 1km).
 One might deem this as common sense, however, the reason is more nuanced than you might think.
 The atmosphere actually **cannot absorb incoming energy from the sun**, the **heat supply actually comes from the earth** (as it is radiated back into the atmosphere).
-The main reason has to do with **long and short waves**, but it would require a lot more context to explain.
+The main reason has to do with **long and short waves** (terrestrial & solar radiation), but it would require a lot more context to explain.
 With this highly simplified line of thinking, one can easily imagine the drop in temperature as we get farther away from the surface.

 ### Drop In Pressure with Height:
 Again this is due to the effects of gravity on air. (treating it as a collection of particles).